How to Seal a Bath Properly

 How do I remove sealant?

-To remove sealant that is worn, tired-looking or covered in mould, you’ll have to cut it and use a flat-headed screwdriver to lift it away.
+If you've been plagued with unsightly sealant, we feel your pain.
+Discoloured and mouldy sealant can be a burden on any bathroom.
+If you're looking to remove sealant that is worn, tired-looking or covered in mould, the quickest and best solution is to cut it and use a flat-headed screwdriver to lift it away.

-Using a safety knife, gently cut the old sealant and scrape it away with the screwdriver until you have removed as much as possible.
-Use your finger to rub the remaining strands off or use white spirit - turpentine.
-Use an old cloth and rub it over the strands to remove them.
+Using a safety knife, gently cut the old sealant and scrape it away with a screwdriver until you have removed as much as possible.
+Use your finger to rub the remaining strands off or use white spirit/turpentine.
+Next, use an old cloth and rub it over the strands to remove the rest.

-Be very careful doing this as you don’t want to scratch or damage the surface of the wall or tiles.
+Top tip: caution is advised when proceeding with this step, as it can be easy to accidentally scratch or damage the surface of your wall or tiles.

 Find us at: